 The first I heard of Triberr was a few weeks ago when I saw a tweet from a Mummy Blogger looking to expand her Tribe.
 Intrigued by talk of Tribes I clicked on her link and read a little further on the topic.
-Triberr is a reach multiplier which tweets your blog posts to not only your twitter followers but to all of your Tribe’s twitter followers too.
+Triberr is a reach multiplier that tweets your blog posts to not only your Twitter followers but to all of your Tribe’s Twitter followers too.

 How do I join Triberr?

 You can only join Triberr by invitation.
 Each Tribe can have 7 members initially and once you have joined a Tribe you can go on to create 3 further Tribe’s of which you are Chief.
 If you know someone who is already a member of Triberr who can ask them for a code to join or you can look on the list of Tribes already active on Triberr and ask them nicely if you can join their Tribe.
 If you get lucky, great!
 If you get turned down, don’t be disheartened just try a different Tribe.